TugboatQA/docs/content/setting-up-services/how-to-set-up-services/leverage-service-commands.md

   snapshot, when a Preview has been through **Build**, **Rebuild** or **Refresh**.
 For more info on the build process and build snapshots, see: [How Previews Work](/building-a-preview/preview-deep-dive/how-previews-work/).

-For an example of the `online` command, here's a sample code snippet from [our Diffy integration](/starter-configs/code-snippets/diffy-integration/):
+For an example of the `online` and `start` commands, here's a sample code snippet from [our Diffy integration](/starter-configs/code-snippets/diffy-integration/):

 ```yaml